Defense Logistics 2014 (past event)

 Center for Strategic and Budgetary Assessments (CSBA)

-Todd Harrison is the Senior Fellow for Defense Budget Studies at the Center for Strategic and Budgetary Assessments.
-Mr. Harrison joined CSBA in 2009 from Booz Allen Hamilton, where he supported clients across the Department of Defense, assessing challenges to modernization initiatives and evaluating the performance of acquisition programs.
-He previously worked in the aerospace industry developing advanced space systems and technologies and served as a captain in the U.S. Air Force Reserves.
 Since joining CSBA, Mr. Harrison has authored a number of publications on trends in the overall defense budget, modernization initiatives, the defense industrial base, military personnel costs, and the cost of the wars in Iraq, Afghanistan and Libya.
 He frequently contributes to print and broadcast media and has appeared on CNBC, CNN, NPR, Al Jazeera English, and Fox News.
 He has been a guest lecturer for a number of organizations, including Harvard's Kennedy School of Government, the U.S. Army's School of Advanced Military Studies (SAMS), and the National Defense University.
-He is a graduate of the Massachusetts Institute of Technology with both a B.S. and an M.S. in Aeronautics and Astronautics.
-Mr. Harrison combines his budgetary, programmatic and engineering experience with a strong background in systems analysis to lead the Budget Studies program for CSBA.
-He is a term member of the Council on Foreign Relations.

 Mr. Hatton currently serves as the Deputy Director of the Agile Acquisition and Logistics Directorate, Joint Project Manager Guardian, Joint Program Executive Office – Chemical and Biological Defense, Aberdeen Proving Ground, Maryland.
 He grew up in New York City and graduated from Central Commercial High School.
 He was subsequently drafted into the US Army where he served as a tank commander and other combat arms positions.
 He continued in successful service for twenty-one years.
 While in the military, Mr. Hatton served at many locations to include Germany, Hawaii, and Texas.
 Mr. Hatton holds a Bachelor of Science degree in Human Capital Management and also received a Masters of Business Administration.
 Mr. Hatton is married to his wife of twenty years, Mrs. Evette M. Jones-Hatton of El Paso, TX.
 He has two daughters, Hollie Michele Davis and Alexandria Lee Cox.
 One of Mr. Hatton’s favorite quotes was spoken by ADM Hyman Rickover, USN: “Bitter experience in war has taught to the maxim that the art of war is the art of the logistically feasible."

-William Hudson has a 44 year career with L C Industries serving as President and CEO.
 L C Industries, Inc. is the largest employer of people who are blind in the U.S. L C Industries currently operates 6 manufacturing facilities, manufacturing over 2500 different products, ranging from paper file folders, plastic flatware, paper shredders, medical kitting to tactical assault gear, 38 Base Supply Centers,2 distribution centers and numerous E-c om sites.
-Member Board of Trustees at Wingate University, Wingate, N.C.
-Chairman, Board of Advisors, Duke University Eye Center, Durham, N.C.
-Member Board of Directors, National Industries for the Blind, Alexandria, VA.
-Education: Chowan College

-Jeff Johnson is an Executive Director within Ernst & Young LLP’s (EY) Technology Risk and Security Service Line.
-He co-invented, and serves as the Coordinating Partner for EY's Cyber Economic Risk InsightsTM offering – a unique cross-discipline cyber and economic risk management, threat intelligence, and active/passive counter-intelligence solution.
 Jeff joined EY after leading one of the largest pension pay programs in the world.
 He served as the DFAS Director for the $40B per year Military Retired & Annuity Pay Program and the DFAS Executive Sponsored Leveraging Technology Initiative.
 Jeff also served as the Grant Thornton Country Director for the DOD Task Force for Business Stability Operations in Iraq.
 Jeff founded three leading-edge information security, threat intelligence and fraud control technology start-up companies: Meta Security Group [CEO & Inventor], Vigilinx [EVP MSS & Intelligence & Inventor], and Oversight Systems [EVP & Inventor].
 He was also one of the early members of the Board of Technical Advisors for ArcSight.
 From 1991 to 1999 Jeff served in strategic leadership positions within the information warfare and threat and vulnerability management communities.
 Jeff’s early career during the 1980’s included 7 years with Naval Intelligence supporting afloat and ashore operational intelligence and counter-intelligence efforts.
-Jeff draws upon his 30 years of successful risk management, financial services, information assurance, intelligence, counter-intelligence, technical surveillance counter-measures, information warfare, fraud control, crisis nation-based international development and organizational transformation experience to consistently deliver highly innovative solutions.

 Ms. Kuykendall is President of Government Business at American Medical Depot (AMD) since January 2013.
 AMD is a specialty distribution and manufacturing company focused in the areas of acute healthcare, primary care and providing complex integrated delivery network supply chain solutions.
 Earlier this year, Beverly announced her engagement by American Medical Depot.